alexandrnikitin/blog/_drafts/transparent-hugepages-measuring-the-performance-impact.md

 ## JVM

-JVM supports Transparent Hugepages via the "-XX:+UseTransparentHugePages" flag.
+JVM supports Transparent Hugepages via the `-XX:+UseTransparentHugePages` flag.
 Although they warn about possible performance problems:

 >-XX:+UseTransparentHugePages
 On Linux, enables the use of large pages that can dynamically grow or shrink.
 This option is disabled by default.
 You may encounter performance problems with transparent huge pages as the OS moves other pages around to create huge pages; this option is made available for experimentation.